Director's Spotlight

 In The Giant Killer, Walter Lantz pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 The visual language of The Giant Killer is defined by its use of shadows and framing, a hallmark of Walter Lantz's style.
-By utilizing a 1924-era palette, the film creates an immersive experience that perfectly complements its Animation themes.
+By utilizing a 1924-era palette, the film creates an immersive experience that perfectly complements its Short themes.

 | Cinematography | Handheld |